Frequently Asked Questions

 Do I have to list my contact information on the Map when I list my Wind Phone?

-Nope, you have the choice to share your name and email or not when you list your Wind Phone's location on the Map.
+You have the choice to share your name and email or not when you list your Wind Phone's location on the Map.
 I recommend considering creating an email specifically for your Wind Phone; it's helpful to provide one in case visitors want to reach out to you.

 I can't afford to build a Wind Phone; do you have ideas?